-In this paper, we propose a simulation-based procedure to generate sequences of hazard events (in terms of their time of occurrence and features) throughout the life cycle of an engineering system.
+In this paper, we propose a simulation-based procedure to generate sequences of hazard events (in terms of their time of occurrence and features) throughout the life cycle of an engineering system (typically ranging from 50 to 100 years according to the importance of the system within its socio-economic context).
 The proposed approach considers all possible types of Level I interactions identified in the literature, each modelled with appropriate methods.
-We separate concurrent from successive interactions and further distinguish interactions where a primary hazard event immediately triggers a secondary one from interactions where a primary hazard event changes the rate of occurrence of a secondary hazard type.
+We separate concurrent (when hazards occur simultaneously) from successive (when a primary hazard occurs before a secondary hazard) interactions.
+We further separate interactions where a primary hazard event immediately triggers a secondary one from interactions where a primary hazard event changes the rate of occurrence of a secondary hazard type.
 The proposed simulation method assumes that hazard events act as competing homogeneous Poisson point processes (simply Poisson processes hereinafter).
 While limiting, this assumption can be easily circumvented (i.e., by transforming non-homogeneous Poisson processes into equivalent homogeneous Poisson processes; e.g., Westcott 1977) and allows for efficient simulations of hazard scenarios.
-Those can then be incorporated into frameworks for Level II interactions to quantify consequences for Life Cycle Analysis (LCA) purposes.
+The scenarios can then be incorporated into frameworks for Level II interactions to quantify consequences for Life Cycle Analysis (LCA) purposes.